 International students are already an important part of campus life, and the prospect of even greater diversity within learning groups will further enhance study.
 A lack of geographical barriers could lead to a very competitive market: when two degrees available thousands of miles apart are just as attainable as each other, the institutions who offer them will have to evolve their offering if they are to remain competitive.
 This level of competition has the potential to drive course quality higher – once again, benefiting all who study.

-The majority studying online are in employment: specifically, 46% are in full-time employment while 24% are in part-time employment.
+The majority studying online degrees are in employment: specifically, 59% are in full-time employment while 18% are in part-time employment5.
 Among both sets will be those studying to advance their careers and those in an employment holding pattern simultaneously pursuing a career change.

 Making career-related education and retraining more accessible doesn’t just benefit individuals; entire industries become more flexible, quicker to react to developing technology and other wider changes.
-Fresh skills and expertise become less tied to the arrival of each new generation in the workforce; already, the most frequently occurring age ranges in online education are 25–29 (18%), 30–34 (16%), and 35–39 (13%).
+Fresh skills and expertise become less tied to the arrival of each new generation in the workforce; many people return to study at a later stage in their career – 19% are aged between 25-29, 12% 30–34 and 10% 35–395.
 Having more students in the system with an experience of the working world can only be a good thing too: the demands that professionals place on course leaders and curriculum creators will filter down to younger students.

 The wider adoption of online learning has the potential to improve opportunities for those who wouldn’t ordinarily have access, to change patterns of study and to enrich the university lives of those who continue to attend on campus.
 Students of online degrees aren’t tied down to specific locations, enjoy greater flexibility in how and when they learn, benefit from greater affordability, and are presented with a wider variety of degree options.